 The churches are open until late at night, exhibiting Last Supper displays and Passion statues in their parish halls.
 The most elaborate Last Supper display on the islands is set up in St Dominic’s church in Valletta, Malta.
 The food used in these displays is later distributed among the families in need.

-In Gozo, a live re-enactment of the Last Supper is taking place in the village of Ghajnsielem on the evening of Maundy Thursday and the morning of Good Friday, in the field opposite the parish church (marked by a big cross that is visible from afar).
+In Gozo, a live re-enactment of the Last Supper is taking place in the village of Ghajnsielem on the evening of Maundy Thursday and the morning of Good Friday, in the field opposite the parish church (marked by a big cross which is visible from afar).
 The reenactment is complete with live animals and a kitchen with traditional Passover food.

 Several villages hold processions with statues and crosses on Good Friday, to commemorate the suffering and crucifixion of Christ.
 On Gozo, the most popular Good Friday processions are in Xaghra and Victoria.
 With brass bands playing funeral marches, hooded men walking barefoot with chains on their feet, life-sized statues and the sombre mood, the processions touch upon universal themes of betrayal, suffering and liberation.